bigdoods/BIM-VR-Toolkit/README.md

 This repo has been set up by the internal team working at [freeform3d] with its core purpose to setup a framework to enable better team development workflows for creating content for VR platforms.

-We use a [gitflow] workflow to seperate control over scene editing, version control and to access other tools in the git ecosystem for developers.
+We use a [git] workflow to seperate control over scene editing, version control and to access other tools in the git ecosystem for developers.
 This workflow is useful to centralise, track and version code development helping us to manage our projects by helping us to structure, store code etc.

 We hope that this toolbox would become a place of reference for people developing unity VR for the construction industry and a resource for getting started.